 The hirer must advise Clarence St Theatre if seats need to be held from sale for ‘technical’ purposes such as sound desk relocation, sightlines or for camera positions.
 (P-Holds)

-Clarence St Theatre has a control booth permanently situated in the auditorium (at the back of the stalls under the balcony) This space is open to the auditorium and not behind glass.
-No seats are required to be withheld from sale for the booth.
+Clarence St Theatre has a sound and lighting control booth permanently situated in the auditorium (at the back of the stalls under the balcony) This space is open to the auditorium and not behind glass.
+No seats are required to be withheld from sale for this area.

 It is a requirement of Clarence St Theatre that a discussion take place prior to going on sale regarding production elements to determine if sightlines will be affected.
 Extra seats may be removed from sale if sightlines are deemed unsuitable for viewing.

 Clarence St Theatre is a community owned venue with the objective of providing a varied, innovative and relevant programme to the region.
 It aims to programme or produce events that will enhance the cultural landscape of the Waikato.

 Clarence St Theatre’s programming priorities are: